 This animated short tells the story of Maq, a Mi'kmaq boy who realizes his potential with the help of inconspicuous mentors.
 When an elder in the community offers him a small piece of pipestone, Maq carves a little person out of it.
 Proud of his work, the boy wants to impress his grandfather and journeys through the woods to find him.
 Along the path Maq meets a curious traveller named Mi'gmwesu.
 Together they share stories, medicine, laughter, and song.
 Maq begins to care less about making a good impression and more about sharing the knowledge and spirit he's found through his creation.
 Part of the Talespinners collection, which uses vibrant animation to bring popular children's stories from a wide range of cultural communities to the screen.

-The Zoo follows the parallel lives of a polar bear cub in a popular city zoo and a Chinese boy who visits him until they’re both in their twilight years.
+Inspired by a real bear that once lived in Vancouver’s Stanley Park, The Zoo follows the parallel lives of a polar bear cub and a Chinese boy who visits him until they’re both in their twilight years.

 An animated film for five- to eight-year-olds about international adoption and the difficulty of adapting to a new environment.
 The film also gives a glimpse into the problems of abandoned children in developing countries.
 In A Family for Maria/Une famille pour Maria, love triumphs over the insecurity of a little Latin American girl who finds a new family in North America.